-When arriving someplace genuinely spectacular, like Twilight Cove, all that matters is that you made an effort and got there.
-What you do for a living, the vehicle you drive and the gear you use are all irrelevant details.
-Being awestruck by your surrounds is what’s memorable, and it’s their collection of these moments that many travellers are most proud.
+When arriving someplace genuinely magical, like Western Australia’s Twilight Cove, all that matters is that you made the effort and got there.
+What you do for a living, the vehicle you drive and the gear that you use all fade as irrelevant details.
+Being awestruck by your surrounds is what’s memorable, and it’s the collection of these moments that many travellers are most proud.

 This trip was my second visit to Twilight Cove.
 A few years back I travelled from Twilight Cove through the Bilbunya Dunes and to Cape Arid National Park with my mate Luke.
 It was an incredible trip, and I fell in love with the dramatic coastline.